Farewell: 2010 – 2019

-You’ll recognize these stocks from the list of Future 60 MicroCaps that I publish on Patreon.
+You’ll recognize these stocks from the list of Future 60 MicroCaps.
 They’re the small companies with “big dreams” that continue to execute (so far).
 It’s tough out there in MicroCap land – most companies sub $100M simply won’t make it, but it’s that small group that can boost your portfolio.
 I couldn’t add XPEL onto the list this year as it’s no longer a MicroCap – it’s done so well.
 And that’s the point – finding these small companies early so you can possibly invest in 10x + baggers.

 Thanks for reading,